How good does a game have to be to be worth more than $1000?

 The enemy variety really goes well beyond what you see in most shooters.
 There are enemies in this game’s 5 levels that only appear in one single wave, never to be seen in any other part of the game.
 This fits well because you’ll play this game lots of times.
 The replayability factor is quite high on this title.

-I played through this game completely about 4 times before I even started this review and played it more times since then, just to give you an idea of how fun it is to revisit this game over and over.
+I played through this game a bunch before I even started this review and played it more times since then, just to give you an idea of how fun it is to revisit this game over and over.

 I don’t speak Japanese, but the story is definitely about policewomen in spaceships traveling through time, that much I know.